 At Dataiku, every new member of the team — from marketers to superstar data scientists — learns the Dataiku platform with the Titanic Kaggle Competition.
 It's such a milestone in the company that our first meeting room was named after it!
-Here’s a tutorial on how to submit your first Kaggle competition in five minutes!
+This blog post will serve as a tutorial on how to submit your first Kaggle competition in five minutes.

 Kaggle is a great site where companies or researchers post datasets and make them available for data scientists, statisticians, and pretty much anyone who wants to play around with them to create insights.
 Some focus on serious topics like fraud detection, while others are more light-hearted technical challenges like this one on generating dog images.

-Many Dataiku data scientists participate in Kaggle competitions, but a favorite is still the Titanic.
+Many Dataiku data scientists participate in Kaggle data competitions, but the Titanic challenge is a classic and great for beginners.
 Why?
 Because everyone can understand it: the goal of the challenge is to predict who on the Titanic will survive.

 Collect Kaggle Data